-I met the owners of land parcels I was interested in a while back and befriended them and what it really comes down to is relationships.
-They had told me some of the problems they'd had in the past and it really came down to trust.
-They trust me, and that was my foot in the door.
-A lot of these landowners get lots of people asking them for things and I never really asked them for anything.
+Farm tenants also have goals.
+Many of them are compatible with the owner's goals, but some may lead to conflicts that have to be resolved: really comes down to is relationships.
+They had told me some of the problems they'd had in the • Earn a competitive return on their labor and investment in machinery and inputs. past and it really came down to trust.
+They trust • Reduce their financial risk. me, and that was my foot in the door.
+A lot of these landowners get lots of people asking them for things and I never really asked them for • Increase the security of being able to operate the property in the future. anything.
 I offered to help them.
-When they trust you and you're offering to improve their land, it's a way easier sell for them.
-If you just want to go in and graze cows and not tend to them and not tend to the fences, you'll be pretty short lived.
-I've got a year-to-year, a special deal with another landowner, and a long-term lease with another, but the truth about it is I don't own the land so there are no guarantees for tomorrow.
-But I really don't worry about that because of the relationships I have with these guys. - Oxbow Cattle Company, Missoula
+When they trust you and you're offering to improve their Maintain a scale of operations that utilizes their time and resources efficiently. land, it's a way easier sell for them.
+If you just want to go in and graze cows and not tend to • Enjoy managerial freedom them and not tend to the fences, you'll be pretty short lived.
+I've got a year-to-year, a special deal • Have access to land for farming without going into debt by purchasing with another landowner, and a long-term lease with another, but the truth about it is I don't own the land so there are no guarantees for Explore farming and/or marketing systems, location and farming lifestyle without committing to a property tomorrow.
+But I really don't worry about that In fact, goal setting is the first and most important step for each because of the relationships I have with these party to a lease agreement.
+You have already worked on setting guys Oxbow Cattle Company, Missoula your goals for your farm operation in Module 1.
+Now you'll need to consider what your goals are specific to farm tenure and you should ask your landlord to consider his or her goals as well.
+Ideally, landlord and tenant set forth their own goals in consultation with family and professional advisors.
+Once the goals of each party have been articulated and shared, the next step is to develop a written lease agreement that will combine the goals and resources of the owner and tenant into a package.
+The agreement should encourage use of the optimum levels of technology, capital, labor, and management for profitable operation of the farm.